medlight2u.com

 The exact cause is unknown, but it’s thought to be related to abnormal levels of certain chemicals in the brain

-It’s also suggested that some people are more likely to develop fibromyalgia because of genes inherited from their parents
+It’s also suggested that some people are more likely to develop the condition because of genes inherited from their parents

 Symptoms often begin after an event, such as physical trauma, surgery, infection or significant psychological stress